MeltanoLabs/tap-hubspot/README.md

 # tap-hubspot

-`tap-hubspot` is a Singer tap for tap-hubspot.
+`tap-hubspot` is a Singer tap for Hubspot.

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.